Port Maria, Saint Mary Parish, Jamaica

 In front of the courthouse is a monument to Tacky, a freedom fighter of the 18th century.
 In 1760 Tacky, an African slave of Coromantee descent, assembled a guerrilla army to attack their British enslavers and seize control of the land.
 The revolt started on the nearby Frontier plantation, but spread quickly after Tacky and his followers raided the munitions store in Port Maria.
 Tacky's Revolt was one of the most pivotal slave uprisings in Jamaican history, because, although outnumbered and ill equipped, Tacky's followers kept the British at bay for more than a month before the rebellion could be subdued.
 Following the rebellion, many of the slaves that managed to evade the British banded together and fled to the hills to join the Maroons, but as many as 300 slaves were executed for their participation.

 The St Mary Parish Church, built in 1861 of limestone blocks on the edge of the bay, is one of the most picturesque structures anywhere on the island.
-The modest chapel is set against the dazzling turquoise harbour, framed by tall palm trees whose leaves rustle gently in the warm sea breezes.
+The modest chapel is set against the dazzling turquoise harbor, framed by tall palm trees whose leaves rustle gently in the warm sea breezes.